alcesleo/git-101/slides.md

 - `pull`

 Note:
-- A place to upload and download code from
-- Can be GitHub but doesn't have to be
 - Don't start using `push` until you feel comfortable with fetch+merge.
 - I'll show you the clone command later